atkamara/Taxability/README.md

 # Exploratory and predictive experiments

-This project aims at drawing insightful knowledge from income dataset on over 12,000 clients responding to a variety of questions about their work activities, gender, origins and so on.
-We'll be using  various statistical and machine learning techniques throughout this project to  get the most out of our data.
+This project aims to derive deep insights from an income dataset of over 12,000 customers answering various questions about their professional activities, gender, backgrounds, etc. We will use various statistical and machine learning techniques throughout this project to get the most out of our data.